 Sullana to Guayaquil Bus

 The travel from the northern city of Sullana to the Ecuadorian city of Guayaquil takes about 11 hours by land, being 325 mi (523 km) of distance.
 The transportation company Civa covers this route, providing bus tickets from s/.
 90 to s/.
 110. Buses leave at 8.30 p.m. from a terminal next to the Panamericana Norte of Sullana, destination to the terminal of the central area of Guayaquil.
 The climate in Guayaquil is warm most of the year, with a rainy season and a dry season; the temperatures oscillate from 77 °F (25 °C) to 82 °F (28 °C).
-If you are also looking for return checkout, please ensure to check Guayaquil to Sullana Bus.

 Sullana is part of the territory where the tallan culture flourished, a culture formed by several ethnic groups that came from the andean gorges located in the Chira valley.
 It was at this territory that was founded the first Peruvian - Spanish city under the name of San Miguel de Tangara in 1532.
 But the real foundation of Sullana took place in 1732, under the name of El Principe.
 Even from the beginning this city stood out for its important development and agricultural production, since the geography of the valley, with fertile lands, favored the increase of this activity.
 The natural wealth of the Chira Valley attracted the interest of the mochica, chimu and inca populations, who dominated the tallanes in different periods.
 However the incan conquest lasted approximately half of a century due to the Spanish arrival, who colonized in a progressive way the territory of the pre-Hispanic Peru.